foundry-rs/starknet-foundry/docs/src/starknet/index.md

 $ cast <subcommand>
 ```

-If `Scarb.toml` is present and configured with `[tool.protostar]`, `url`, `network` and `account` name will be taken from it.
+If `Scarb.toml` is present and configured with `[tool.cast]`, `url`, `network` and `account` name will be taken from it.
 You can, however, overwrite their values by supplying them as flags directly to cast cli.

 ## Example